Abuchtela/Million-/README.md

 3. **Deployment**: Platforms like Vercel or Netlify
 4. **Optional**: Blockchain integration (later) if you want an automated prize distribution system

-## Purple Degen Hat Graphics

-The game will feature purple Degen hat graphics for avatars and UI elements to enhance the visual appeal and theme.

 ## Project Description